Synthetic Light-in-Flight: Synthetic Pulse Shaping

-Given the fact that each synthetic field used to create the pulse train can be computationally manipulated individually, it is now possible to adjust the amplitude $\tilde{A}_{\Lambda_n}$ of each field to produce different temporal pulse shapes \textit{from the same set of measurements after their acquisition}.
-For example, adjusting the $\tilde{A}_{\Lambda_n}$ values to fit a Hann windowing function rather than a rectangle in the Fourier domain results in an apodized pulse shape (Fig.~\ref{fig:Fig_3}b, FWHM of $|P|^2$ is $2.07ps$ or $621\mu m$).
-If a $sinc$ distribution is selected in the Fourier domain, a rectangular pulse shape will appear in the temporal domain (Fig. \ref{fig:Fig_3}c).
+The basic idea of synthetic pulse shaping is motivated by the fact that each synthetic field used to create the pulse train can be computationally manipulated individually, meaning that it is now possible to adjust the amplitude $\tilde{A}_{\Lambda_n}$ of each field to produce different temporal pulse shapes \textit{from the same set of measurements after their acquisition}.
+For example, adjusting the $\tilde{A}_{\Lambda_n}$ values to fit a Hann windowing function rather than a rectangle in the Fourier domain results in an apodized pulse shape (Fig.~\ref{fig:Fig_6}c, FWHM of $|P|^2$ is $2.07\ \mathrm{ps}$ or $621\ \mu\mathrm{m}$).
+If a $sinc$ distribution is selected in the Fourier domain, a rectangular pulse shape will appear in the temporal domain (Fig.~\ref{fig:Fig_6}d).
 Moreover, it is possible to select a subset of the measured fields to adjust the length of the pulse train.
-By selecting fields with larger wavelength difference, the pulse train period is shortened so that a full period becomes observable in the given field of view (Fig.~\ref{fig:Fig_3}d).
-We note that Figs.~\ref{fig:Fig_3}a-d depict $|P|$ instead of $|P|^2$ for better visibility of the temporal profiles.
-The figures also show a plot of each temporal pulse profile, by selecting a single point in the rendered scene and graphing the amplitude in this point as a function of time (see video \href{https://drive.google.com/drive/folders/1Nm6MK2ZsylDEgIyq00DVy0KtVHMU4dxr?usp=sharing}{here}\cite{videos.2024}).
+By selecting fields with larger wavelength difference, the pulse train period is shortened so that a full period becomes observable in the given field of view (Fig.~\ref{fig:Fig_6}e).
+We note that Figs.~\ref{fig:Fig_6}b-e depict $|P|$ instead of $|P|^2$ for better visibility of the temporal profiles.
+Figures~\ref{fig:Fig_6}b-e also show a plot of each temporal pulse profile, by selecting a single point in the rendered scene and graphing the amplitude in this point as a function of time (see video \href{https://drive.google.com/drive/folders/1rS9Itz3QuB3RZksTBMV8XeLqz7HhctGi?usp=drive_link}{here}\cite{videos.2024}).